-The issue appears to stem from a design flaw in which the block of the diminutive 4 cylinder develops from a poor seal between the head and block itself.
+The issue appears to stem from a design flaw.
+The block of the diminutive four-cylinder develops from a poor seal between the head and the block itself.
 A technical service bulletin issued via the NHTSA details this issue fully.
-Unfortunately, the issue is sudden and causes cooling issues that tend to further destroy other components of the engine.
+Unfortunately, the problem is sudden and causes cooling issues that further destroy other engine components.

-The indicated range of cost is due to this fluctuation in issues with some engines being repairable and some engines needing complete and total replacement.
-Remember, some of these motors may be under factory powertrain warranty!
+The indicated cost range is due to this fluctuation in issues with some engines being repairable and some engines needing complete and total replacement.
+Remember, some of these motors may be under a factory powertrain warranty!

 How to avoid:

-Since this issue comes on suddenly and doesn’t often give owners of the vehicle much of a warning; your best guard against this pervasive issue will be to have a mechanic check out the vehicle in full.
-You can also insist that the vehicle you are purchasing has the TSB fixed prior to purchase.
+Since this issue comes on suddenly and doesn’t often give the vehicle owners much warning, your best guard against this pervasive issue will be to have a mechanic check out the vehicle in full.
+You can also insist that the car you purchase has the TSB fixed before purchase.

-This is especially true if the vehicle happens to still have it’s extended warranty in place.
+This is especially true if the vehicle still has its extended warranty in place.
 Having a proactive attitude will be a huge help here.

 Also common on the 2018 Ford Escape: Transmission Failure

 The 2018 Ford Escape has similar transmission issues to previous years of this venerable SUV, but the problems seem to be much less frequent than in previous years.
 Still, there are reports of vehicles not going into park, stuttering while driving, and even some that need a complete transmission replacement after as few as 2300 miles.

 The issue should be covered under factory warranty for a period of 60,000 miles.
 If this issue pops up outside of that time, you will be on the hook for around $3,150.